 Fourthly, a Secretariat Paper on the Good Jobs Agenda is now available.
 This paper identifies the ‘good jobs’ agenda as a concerted policy drive to improve the quality and productivity of work and the experiences, incomes and standard of living of workers.
 This agenda is focused on discovering the suite of measures and actions that will improve job quality within the labour market.
 Drawing on interviews with stakeholders in Ireland and Northern Ireland, it finds that there is strong support for an all-island approach to ‘good-jobs’.

-Finally, a publication that provides an overview of key economic indicators in both parts of the island and any connections between them will be available shortly.
+Finally, a publication that provides an overview of key economic indicators in both parts of the island and any connections between them is also available.